Abernaughty/git-maber/Blackjack/README.md

 # Blackjack Game

-A Python-based implementation of the classic Blackjack card game that runs in the terminal.
+A Python implementation of the classic Blackjack card game with a graphical user interface built using Tkinter.

 ## Features

-- Terminal-based user interface
+- Full graphical interface with card visuals
 - Complete implementation of standard Blackjack rules
 - Player balance tracking and persistence
-- Card visualization in the terminal
+- Visual card representation
 - Betting system

 ## Requirements

 - Python 3.6 or higher
+- Tkinter (included with most Python installations)

 ## Installation